 Consistent with the Company's application of the principles of ASU 2016-13, in its assessment of whether a credit loss exists, the Company compares the present value of the amount expected to be collected on the impaired loan with the amortized cost basis of such loan.
-If the present value of the amount expected to be collected on the impaired loan with the amortized cost basis of such loan.
-If the present value of the amount expected to be collected on the impaired loan with the amortized cost basis of such loan.
 If the present value of the amount expected to be collected on the impaired loan is less than the amortized cost basis of such loan, an expected credit loss exists and is included in Unrealized gains (losses) on securities and loans, net, on the Condensed Consolidated Statement of Operations.
-If it is determined as of the financial reporting date that all or a portion of a loan's cost basis is not collectible, then the Company will recognize a realized loss to the extent of the adjustment to the loan's cost basis.
-This adjustment to the amortized cost basis of the loan is reflected in Realized gains (losses) on securities and loans, net, on the Condensed Consolidated Statement of Operations.
+If it is determined as of the financial reporting date that all or a portion of a loan's cost basis of the loan is reflected in Realized gains (losses) on securities and loans, net, on the Condensed Consolidated Statement of Operations.
+If on the Condensed Consolidated Statement of Operations.
+If on the Condensed Consolidated Statement of Operations.